JimGrange/mixtur/README.md

   - **conditon\_var:** If an additional condition was manipulated, a character indicating the column name that codes for this condition.
     Defaults to NULL.
+  - **return\_fit:** If set to TRUE, the function will return the negative log-likelihhod of the model fit routine.
+This is set to FALSE by default, but can be useful for model comparison.

 As the two-component model does not take into account non-target responses (cf., the three-component model), the user’s data frame does